ianfun/xcc/README.md

 ROOT_prompt_1:1:8: error: requested alignment is less than minimum alignment of 4 for type 'bar' struct alignas(2) bar { int a; };
 ```

+## Memory Leaks

+Use AddressSanitizer to detect memory leaks.